-Freedom goes to young man fingered in fight
+Freedom goes to V.C. student fingered in fight

 By Jeff Shedden jshedden@valenciavoice.com

 Hudson Capi, the former Valencia College student accused of possessing a gun on Valencia property, got a break on Monday when the charges against him were dropped.
 Capi's trial was quickly dismissed by Judge Jenifer M. Davis.